 Deliciously creamy and fragrant, this Lemon Parmesan Risotto is prepared with shallots and garlic, and studded with fresh green asparagus.
 It’s a gourmet dinner you can make at home!

 Risotto is one of my true side-dish loves.
 The richness of the broth and aromatics cook right into the rice, slowly, until you get a perfectly warm, creamy, and silky dish.
 And, you can make it in so many ways!
 With mushrooms, chicken, fish, or whatever you like!

 On top of all of that, the asparagus adds beautiful color and texture.
-You’ll have to excuse me if I do a little chef’s kiss, because this recipe has alllll that gourmet goodness! 👌
+You’ll have to excuse me if I do a little chef’s kiss because this recipe has all that gourmet goodness!

 This recipe is best with homemade broth or stock, but it’s also really good with a quality store-bought version.
 Whatever you have, it’s all good!

 - Chicken Broth: To build depth of flavor into your risotto, start with broth instead of water.
-You will need about four cups of chicken broth, homemade or store-bought is fine.
-I usually use low-sodium broth.
+You will need about four cups of chicken broth.